Emissivity: Closely related properties

-Absorptivity
+Absorptance

 There is a fundamental relationship (Gustav Kirchhoff's 1859 law of thermal radiation) that equates the emissivity of a surface with its absorption of incident radiation (the "absorptivity" of a surface).
 Kirchhoff's law is rigorously applicable with regard to the spectral directional definitions of emissivity and absorptivity.
 The relationship explains why emissivities cannot exceed 1, since the largest absorptivity—corresponding to complete absorption of all incident light by a truly black object—is also 1.
 Mirror-like, metallic surfaces that reflect light will thus have low emissivities, since the reflected light isn't absorbed.
 A polished silver surface has an emissivity of about 0.02 near room temperature.
 Black soot absorbs thermal radiation very well; it has an emissivity as large as 0.97, and hence soot is a fair approximation to an ideal black body.

 With the exception of bare, polished metals, the appearance of a surface to the eye is not a good guide to emissivities near room temperature.
 For example, white paint absorbs very little visible light.
 However, at an infrared wavelength of 10×10−6 metre, paint absorbs light very well, and has a high emissivity.
 Similarly, pure water absorbs very little visible light, but water is nonetheless a strong infrared absorber and has a correspondingly high emissivity.